When and why are Heathrow Airport staff striking?

 Many staff members at the UK’s busiest airport will strike over changes unions say are unfair - here’s when and why it’s happening.

-Border Force officers are set to strike from 29 April to 2 May
+Border Force officers at Heathrow Airport began a four-day strike on Monday.

-The Public and Commercial Services trade union (PCS), which represents Border Force officials, says more than 300 of its members will strike on 29-30 April and 1-2 May.

-Taking place at terminals 2, 3, 4 and 5 of the airport, the strike will affect arrivals rather than departures.
+More than 300 staff members at terminals 2, 3, 4 and 5 of the airport are taking part in the walkout, which affects arrivals rather than departures.

+Workers are protesting over job cuts and will be on strike until Thursday 2 May.

+It's the first in a series of industrial action set to hit the London hub over the next month, when the Unite union has warned that planes will likely be "delayed, disrupted and grounded".

 "Our members are angry and disappointed at being forced out of their job," says PCS general secretary Fran Heathcote.